amandotzip/groovydata/README.md

 import seaborn as sns
 ```

-Since there were consistent download URLs of Excel sheets in relation to the date they recorded, we used a looped to retreive the links then later download all sheets.
+Since there were consistent download URLs of Excel sheets in relation to the date they recorded, we used a loop to retreive the links then later download all sheets.

 ```python